pengqun/awesome-documentation/README.md

 ### Multimedia Tool

+Documentation can be more than just plain texts and static pictures.

 - [Animockup](https://github.com/alyssaxuu/animockup) - A web-based tool that helps you create animated mockups for your product teasers.
 - [asciinema](https://github.com/asciinema/asciinema) - A command-line tool for recording terminal sessions.
 - [Tenacity](https://codeberg.org/tenacityteam/tenacity) -  An easy-to-use, privacy-friendly, FLOSS, cross-platform multi-track audio editor for Windows, macOS, Linux, and other operating systems.
 - [Screenity](https://github.com/alyssaxuu/screenity) - The free and privacy-friendly screen recorder with no limits.
 - [rrweb](https://github.com/rrweb-io/rrweb) - A tool for recording and replaying users' interactions on the web.
 - [ScreenToGif](https://github.com/NickeManarin/ScreenToGif) - Record a selected area of your screen, edit and save it as a gif or video.
+- [Slidev](https://github.com/slidevjs/slidev) - Presentation slides for developers.

 ## More Topics